datacenter/cilium-dc-design/docs/aci/examples/advanced.md

 The egress configuration is extremely simple: once the nodes are configured with the dedicated egress IP one can create an `IsovalentEgressGatewayPolicy` that:

 * Select one or more `destinationCIDRs` to enable egress gateway `SNAT` logic.
 (Any IP belonging to these ranges which is also an internal cluster IP is excluded from the egress gateway SNAT logic.)
-  * Optionally select some `excludedCIDRs`
+  * Optionally select any `excludedCIDRs`
-* Select wich node are part of the `egressGroups` with a `nodeSelector`
+* Select wich nodes are part of the `egressGroups` with a `nodeSelector`
 * Specify which `egressIP` a node has to use.
 Note: The `egressIP` needs to be pre-configured on the node.
+Commonly as a secondary IP on the interface.
+This should be done prior to deploying the policy.
-* Select which pods are gonna be using this `IsovalentEgressGatewayPolicy` with a `podSelector`
+* Select which pods the `IsovalentEgressGatewayPolicy` should apply to by using a `podSelector`

 For example the configuration below will NAT all traffic (`destinationCIDRs`) initiated from pods in the `egress-1` namespace (`io.kubernetes.pod.namespace`) using two nodes (`kubernetes.io/hostname`) and two IPs (`egressIP: 192.168.2.83 and 192.168.2.84`)